ellierutherford/HotelBookingSystem/Diary_Matt.md

 See latest commit is Ellie on search, max guests is changing.
 Reading Ellie's diary there is some Work in Progress, but there is search to try :)

 ------
 Not compiling for me.
 Pull whole current state next.
+Remove any differences apart from db settings.
+Max guests in DM again or I goofed on the merge, see.